samply/beam/README.md

       "max_tries": 5
     }
   },
-  "metadata": "The broker can use this field e.g., to filter" }
+  "metadata": "The broker can read and use this field e.g., to apply filters on behalf of an app" }
 ```